keithrbennett/trick_bag/README.md

 ## Usage

-Really the best way to understand the usage is to look at the unit tests in the spec directory tree, the comments in the source files, and the source code itself.
+The best ways to understand the usage are to look at a) the unit tests in the spec directory tree,
+b) the comments in the source files, and c) the source code itself.
 That said, here is a summary:

 ### CollectionAccess